 Julian Button is the owner of Branded Biker.co.uk, a long-established and respected store in Lincolnshire that’s part of J&B Motorcycles (a fully-equipped workshop and MoT centre): “2019 and 2020 were challenging due to the changes to the EU standards around PPE, which meant many changes in stock and prices.
 Then there was Coronavirus, which affected everybody.
 And in the background there was Brexit.

 “For us, Brexit was the least of our problems and in all fairness the transition has not been too bad so far.
-However, in this quieter of times we already have issues with stock not making it over from the continent in the normal timescales and in some cases we can’t see some stock arriving until the middle of the year.
+However, during lockdown wehad issues with stock not making it over from the continent in the normal timescales and in some cases we didn’t see some stock arriving until the middle of the year.

 “There hasn’t been any noticeable increase to prices, but as some European brands that do not manufacture within the EU or UK are being taxed from source, there will inevitably be price rises.
-These are challenging and difficult times, but summer will soon be here, and the end of lockdown is in sight.”
+These are challenging and difficult times, but summer will soon be here.”

 These two examples show the varied situation – Akrapovič exhausts are made in Europe, so that’s a relatively simple task to import.
 Yoshimura are made in the USA, so nothing has changed there for Performance Parts.
 But Julian’s business is seeing more of the impact of European brands that manufacture outside of the EU.